chinge55/chinge55.github.io/_posts/2023-10-14-bioinformatics.markdown

 </code>

 The green highlighted part is the cartesian coordinate and at the end is the element that is in that coordinate.
-Let's ignore others.
-RCSB has a detailed guide on understanding PDB files.
+In this line, it gives the position of a Nitrogen atom(N) in Glutamic Acid residue of the protein (GLU) which is in the 'A' chain of that protein.  <a href = "https://pdb101.rcsb.org/learn/guide-to-understanding-pdb-data/introduction">RCSB</a> has a detailed guide on understanding PDB files.

 Now that we have accurate representation of Proteins and Ligands, we need to identify two important things: